 This sucking movement can easily be confused with chewing, even though there is nothing in your baby’s mouth.

-As they become more aware of their tongue, they will begin to move it around a lot more or even chew on it.
+As a baby becomes more aware of their tongue, they will begin to move it around a lot more or even chew on it.

 This muscle awareness and coordination that they are learning is a critical part of their development and is essential to beginning solid foods.